Shivani3333/seismic-savants/README.md

-A short description of background research and literature reviews that your team did.
-What have others done in past to try to solve the problem, what advantages and disadvantages are these to different approach ?
-List all the references you used .
-Background Research

-In preparing this project, our team conducted extensive background research and literature review to understand the various approaches previously used to predict earthquake magnitudes.
-We focused on identifying techniques for handling missing data, imputation methods, and classification algorithms.
-Our primary sources included academic papers, online datasets, and expert articles in geophysics and machine learning.
 Previous Approaches
 1. Statistical Methods:
 o	Regression Analysis: Simple linear regression models have been used to predict earthquake magnitudes based on historical data.
 However, these models often fail to capture the complex patterns in seismic data.